FAQ · Engineering Q&A

 Critical scope distinction.
 This document is an interpretation framework, not a metrology proof.
 The two are distinct deliverables with distinct epistemic statuses.

-What this framework does: defines the canonical accounting frameworks (Rboundary, GA,loss, GA,total, per-stage η); defines the canonical boundary frames (Frame 0 / Frame A / Frame B); defines the canonical semantic discipline (field-mediated transfer, energy as conserved scalar accounting quantity, reactive vs real power); defines the canonical boundary-relative source attribution; defines what must be measured and at which boundaries; defines the conditions under which the architecture is consistent with classical conservation laws.
+What this framework does: defines the canonical accounting frameworks (conservation closure residual Rboundary, loss-bounded and extraction-aware regime stability coefficients, per-stage η); defines the canonical boundary frames (Frame 0 / Frame A / Frame B); defines the canonical semantic discipline (field-mediated transfer, energy as conserved scalar accounting quantity, reactive vs real power); defines the canonical boundary-relative source attribution; defines what must be measured and at which boundaries; defines the conditions under which the architecture is consistent with classical conservation laws.

 What this framework does not do: present primary metrological data; present independent third-party validation results; prove Rboundary → 0 under accredited measurement protocol; substitute for the pre-commercial validation milestone (synchronized boundary metrology under accredited protocol with independent third-party verification — see Q 27).